terrajobst/AspNetCore.Docs.pt-br/aspnetcore/security/authentication/identity.md

 ## <a name="setting-password-strength"></a>Definindo a força da senha

-Consulte [configuração](#pw) para um exemplo que define os requisitos mínimos de senha.
+Consulte [configuração](#pw) para obter um exemplo que defina os requisitos mínimos de senha.

 ## <a name="adddefaultidentity-and-addidentity"></a>AddDefaultIdentity e addidentity